-Unity is obtained by the effective use of components in design to express a main idea through consistent style.
+Unity is obtained by the effective use of components in design to express the main idea through consistent style.
 Unity can be achieved by using mass plantings of one plant and repetition using the same plant in different areas.
 Each area of the landscape must complement the central garden theme and blend together.

 Balance in garden design refers to the equilibrium or equality of visual attraction.

-Transition is gradual change.
+Transition is a gradual change.
 Transition can be obtained by the arrangement of objects with varying textures, forms, or sizes in logical sequential order.